stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Key-Values

-A KTX image can also contain an arbitrary number of _key-values_ that provide supplementary information about the image.
+A KTX image can also contain an arbitrary number of _key-value_ pairs that provide supplementary information about the image.

 Again we could simple skip this section to position the stream at the start of the image data, but parsing the key-values verifies our understanding of the file format.